For the 29th year, DM at FSU brings it home for pediatric outreach programs

 “You are on the cusp of $10 million,” he said.
 “I can’t think of a more exciting way to celebrate the 30th anniversary of Dance Marathon at FSU.”

-The dance-fest itself spans 26.2 hours over three days at the Donald L. Tucker Civic Center, closing out on the first Sunday in March each year.
+Marathon weekend spans 30 hours, split into a 10-hour Garnet Shift and a 20-hour Gold Shift over three days at the Donald L. Tucker Civic Center, culminating with the final reveal on the first Sunday in March each year.
 But the planning, fund-raising and devotion to the “Miracle Kids” and their families goes on year-round.

 “You won’t meet more devoted, passionate and motivated students than the ones who make this commitment,” Littles said.

 Vice President for Student Affairs Amy Hecht, Ed.D., represented FSU’s president and provost.
-She’s an annual fixture at the annual check presentation because DM@FSU is personal for her; both her children needed care at Shands.
-She reported that her 5-year-old son, who was born with a congenital heart defect, and her 9-year-old daughter, who was diagnosed with leukemia not long after her brother’s successful surgery, are both healthy.
+She’s an annual fixture at the check presentation because DM@FSU is personal for her; both her children needed care at Shands.
+She reported that her 5-year-old daughter, who was born with a congenital heart defect, and her 9-year-old daughter, who was diagnosed with leukemia not long after her sister’s successful surgery, are both healthy, thanks to the specialized care they received.

 “They love coming to Dance Marathon,” she said.
 “They’re proud of their journeys.”